What You Need to Know About Florida's Mold Laws and Regulations

 Tip #7: Fix all leaks as soon as possible.

 Without prompt water damage restoration, mold growth starts in as fast as 48 hours.
 Here are some things you can do to prevent a mold problem:

 - Deal with any mold growth as soon as you find it to prevent further growth and possible health complications.

 - During routine inspections, check for any leaks or water damage beneath cabinets and around all water fixtures.

 - Encourage your tenant to place a maintenance request immediately when they spot a mold problem.

 - Always conduct a move-in inspection before the tenant moves in.

 As a landlord in Florida, it’s your responsibility to ensure your tenants live in habitable living conditions.
-Among other things, that means ensuring your property adheres to Florida’s landlord-tenant laws regarding mold.
+Among other things, that means making sure your property adheres to Florida’s landlord-tenant laws regarding mold.